jasper-zanjani/Awk-List/README.md

 # CSVreader
-These are a couple of scripts I put together that will aid working with CSV files.
-The script assumes the csv file you're working with has headers
+These are a couple of scripts I put together that will aid working with CSV files by printing the heading alongside each field's data.
+The script obviously presumes the first row of the CSV file contains the heading.

+It started out as a demonstration .awk script with a .sh wrapper, but I ported it to Python as well.

 ## Usage
 CSVreader accepts one (optional) positional parameter: a search string.